alpersonalwebsite/react/05_controlled-components.md

 ##### One note about working with forms

-By default, when you submit a form, the fields (name and value) are serialized in the URL:
+By default, an HTML form uses `method="GET"`, and a GET submission serializes the fields (name and value) into the URL as query string parameters.
+(With `method="POST"` the fields go in the request body instead, not the URL.)
+The form in our snippet does not specify a method, so it falls back to GET — which is why the example URL contains the field names and values.

 Example:
 http://localhost:3000/?name=Peter&lastName=Pan&age=30